 Where we send your data

 Visitor comments may be checked through an automated spam detection service.

 You can contact me through the contact forms on this site, or by email.
 The email address is andy at this domain.
 I would recommend email as I do not regularly check that the contact forms are working properly.

 How we protect your data

 I update all software on this server approximately weekly to ensure the data has a reasonable level of protection.
 I’m not a professional system administrator, so I cannot guarantee the safety of data on this or related websites.
-However, I do not seek to store data of a highly personal nature, so risk of damage from data theft is relatively low.
+However, I do not seek to store data of a highly personal nature, so risk of damage from data theft is low.